Auto Range Modes

 5. Click Continue in the Open Cable Compensation dialog box.

-Performing Short Compensation for Capacitance and Inductance Measurements
+Perform Short Compensation for Capacitance Measurements and Inductance Measurements

 1. Disconnect the DUT from the DMM at the connection point on the DUT.
 Leave the cable connected to the DMM.